COLLECTION AND RECEPTION OF MILK

 Bacteria count

 A simplified form of bacteria count can also be used to assess the bacteria content.
 In this, the Leesment method, the bacteria are cultivated at 30 °C for 72 hours in a 0.001 ml milk sample with a nutritive substrate.
-The bacteria count is determined with a special screen.
+The bacteria count is determined using a special screen.

 Protein content